Estimated reading time: 7 minutes

 Tip: Don't sort the cans, boxes, packages, etc. yet according to contents- that's coming.
 Just get everything off the shelves for now.

-Do a quick wipe of all shelves and walls using a clean, damp terry cloth rag and your favorite cleaner.
-I use a mix of 50 percent water, 50 percent vinegar, and a few drops of Thieves essential oil.
+Do a quick wipe of all shelves and walls using a clean, damp terry cloth rag and your favorite DIY kitchen cleaner.
+Sometimes I mix 50 percent water, 50 percent vinegar, and a few drops of Thieves essential oil.

 Whatever the case, when you take the time to plan "what goes where" in your pantry, you can maximize your space, and you'll also find it easier to see what foods you have quickly when you're trying to throw a quick, cheap meal together.